Nathan-Nesbitt/G2T/Notes/04 CSS_G2T_NN.md

 ## Selecting Elements

-Since we want to be able to apply theses styles using CSS, we need to be able to identify which elements should recive the changes.
+Since we want to be able to apply theses styles using CSS, we need to be able to identify which elements should receive the changes.
 This is done using CSS selectors.

 ### `*` - (Universal Selector)